alpinelinux/awall/README.md

 **class** attribute.
 These rules apply to the both directions of the matching traffic.

+#### TTL Adjustment Rules

+TTL adjustment rules are used to set the TTL field of the IPv4 packets matching the specified criteria.
+The TTL adjustment rules are contained in the top-level list attribute named **ttl** and define an attribute named **ttl**.
+If the value is a non-negative integer, the TTL of the packet is set to the value.
+If it is a negative integer, the TTL value is decremented accordingly.
+The TTL value can be incremented by a constant by setting the attribute value to a string representing a positive integer, prepended with the plus sign (**+**).

 #### Transparent Proxy Rules

 Transparent proxy rules divert the matching packets to a local proxy